Banco do Brasil: Hiring process

-Being public-owned, Banco do Brasil must recruit workers through a public draft process, known as Concurso Público and work within strict norms of business.
-Due to the security which the public draft process provides working for Banco do Brasil is considered a desirable job in most of Brazil.
-This process is usually carried out separately for each region, with approved candidates being recruited to any branch in the region, in which they completed the process, within the following two years in order of classification (it can be delayed for more than two years, once in each process).
-Candidates must be Brazilian nationals (or legal residents and naturalised) and must be able to prove that they have completed their military service and electoral registration obligations (military service is mandatory for men and voter registration is mandatory for all Brazilians aged 18 to 70).
+Being publicly-owned, Banco do Brasil must recruit employees through a public selection process, called the concurso público, who must work strictly according to business norms.
+Due to the high standards and job security that the concurso público compels, a position with the Banco do Brasil is highly desirable in Brazil.
+The hiring process is conducted separately for each region of Brazil, with approved candidates recruited to any branch in the region.
+Candidates must be Brazilian nationals (or legal, naturalized residents) and must have completed military and electoral registration obligations (military service is mandatory for men, and voter registration is mandatory for all Brazilians aged 18 to 70).

-Banco do Brasil also has 49 offices/places of business in 23 different countries, and according to the local laws of every country the employees may be local hires.
-The Miami Branch plus the North America Regional Office (BBUSA) and its subsidiaries in the USA (Eurobank FL - Banco do Brasil Americas, and BB Money Transfers) also have local hires.
+Banco do Brasil maintains 49 offices/places of business in 23 different countries and, depending on local law, may employ local hires.
+For instance, the Miami Branch and the North America Regional Office (BBUSA) hire locally.

-In order for a local to be hired by the bank, the candidate must pass a competitive test, as well as demonstrate the ability to communicate in multiple languages, knowledge of finance, economics, computer sciences, business administration and asset management, trade, structured and project finance, among others, related to the positions that open and become available as the bank expands.
-Having prior experience working in related areas is fundamental.
+Local hires must pass a competitive test, speak multiple languages, and demonstrate a knowledge of finance, economics, computer sciences, business administration and asset management, trade, structured and project finance, etc. Prior work experience is fundamental.

-Other public-owned Brazilian banks, like Caixa Econômica Federal, Banco da Amazônia, and Banco do Nordeste also carry out a similar process but the process carried out by Banco do Brasil is the archetypal Brazilian Concurso Público like that of all Brazilian government funded public service jobs.
+Other publicly-owned Brazilian banks, like the Caixa Econômica Federal, Banco da Amazônia, and Banco do Nordeste, maintain similar processes, but the Banco do Brasil's concurso público sets the gold standard for Brazilian public service employment.

 Sponsorships

 Banco do Brasil is an official sponsor of the Brazil national volleyball team and had a long-running association with Brazilian racing driver Felipe Nasr and were the title sponsor of his team, Sauber.
+The bank were also previously sponsored by Brawn GP.